yt-dlp/yt-dlp/README.md

     --write-subs                     Write subtitle file
     --no-write-subs                  Do not write subtitle file (default) --write-auto-subs                Write automatically generated subtitle file
-                                     (YouTube only)
+                                     (Alias: --write-automatic-subs)
-    --no-write-auto-subs             Do not write automatically generated
+    --no-write-auto-subs             Do not write auto-generated subtitles
-                                     subtitle file (default)
+                                     (default) (Alias: --no-write-automatic-subs)
     --all-subs                       Download all the available subtitles of the video
     --list-subs                      List all available subtitles for the video --sub-format FORMAT              Subtitle format, accepts formats
                                      preference, for example: "srt" or
                                      "ass/srt/best"
-    --sub-lang LANGS                 Languages of the subtitles to download (optional) separated by commas, use --list-
+    --sub-langs LANGS                Languages of the subtitles to download (optional) separated by commas, use --list-
                                      subs for available language tags